Vietnam.vn - Nền tảng quảng bá Việt Nam

 Hamas also accused the Israeli army of violating the agreement by firing warning shots at Palestinians trying to return to the northern Gaza Strip during the ceasefire.
 The clashes left at least two Palestinians dead.

-The Israeli military warned that implementing the hostage release deal would be complicated and unpredictable, and asked Palestinians not to leave the refugee zone and return to the northern Gaza Strip during the ceasefire days.
+The Israeli military warned that implementing the hostage release deal would be complex and unpredictable, and asked Palestinians not to leave the refugee zone and return to the northern Gaza Strip during the ceasefire days.
 An official from Israel’s Southern Command said the military was ready to respond to any threat during this period.

 Thanh Danh (According to Reuters, Times of Israel )